lardnix/MetalOS/README.md

 > [!WARNING]
 > This project is not finished yet

 A tiny a kernel bare metal based operating system.
+It runs in 16 bits real mode in a floppy disk with 1.44mb.

 ## TODOs